mnellemann/hmci/README.md

 - Configure Grafana to use InfluxDB as a new datasource
   - **NOTE:** set *Min time interval* to *30s* or *1m* depending on your HMCi *refresh* setting.
-- Import example dashboards from the *doc/* folder into Grafana as a starting point and get creative making your own cool dashboards :)
+- Import example dashboards from [doc/*.json](doc/) into Grafana as a starting point and get creative making your own cool dashboards :)

 ## Notes